-When I first started learning about SQL Server administration, I read many articles on configuring Max Degree of Parallelism (MAXDOP).
-MAXDOP limits the number of logical processors a single parallel plan can use.
-A setting of 0 lets SQL Server use all available processors (up to 64).
-A setting of 1 forces each query to run on a single thread.
-Intermediate values reserve a predictable share of CPU capacity for each parallel operator.
+When I began learning SQL Server administration, I researched numerous articles about configuring Max Degree of Parallelism (MAXDOP).
+MAXDOP controls the number of logical processors a single parallel plan can utilize.
+A setting of 0 allows SQL Server to use all available processors (up to 64).
+A setting of 1 forces each query to execute on a single thread.
+Intermediate values allocate a predictable portion of CPU capacity to each parallel operator.

 How to set MAXDOP